benwilber/tinysse/README.md

   pub.msg.comment = {"This is a comment", "Another comment!"}

   -- Return the pub request to the server or it
-  -- it will be rejected and not delivered to any subscribers return pub end
+  -- will be rejected and not delivered to any subscribers return pub end